 Understanding the molecular alterations in metastatic breast cancer that correlate with disease progression and/or therapeutic resistance.

-Impact: Metastatic breast cancer is one of the leading causes of cancer-related mortality among women in the Western world.
+Metastatic breast cancer (MBC) is one of the leading causes of cancer-related mortality among women in the Western world.
 Dr. Piccart and her team of cancer experts and bio-informaticians are analyzing tumor tissue and blood samples collected from patients enrolled in the AURORA study, a flagship study of BCRF’s Evelyn H. Lauder Founder’s Fund for Metastatic Breast Cancer Research.
 She and her team hope to identify changes in tumor DNA that affect how the tumor responds to treatment to enable the discovery of new treatments, while improving the effectiveness of current therapies to extend the lives of women and men living with MBC.

-What’s next: The team will complete the extensive molecular characterization of the remaining patients included in AURORA.
+The team will continue the molecular characterization of the remaining patients included in AURORA.
 The study will be expanded to include patients with invasive lobular or triple-negative MBC, as well as those who were diagnosed with MBC many years after ostensibly curative therapy.
 Analyzing data from all AURORA patients will be essential to validate initial findings and to allow the study of rarer subtypes of breast cancer.
 This will enable a better understanding of the origin and evolution of metastatic breast cancer.

 Martine J. Piccart, MD, PhD, is Honorary Professor of Oncology at the Université Libre de Bruxelles (ULB), Belgium, and Scientific Director at the Institut Jules Bordet.

 She is co-founder and chair of the Breast International Group (BIG), uniting 57 academic research groups from around the world, running over 30 trials, and developing numerous research programs.
 AURORA, a study to better understand metastatic breast cancer, is the most ambitious of these.